MEMBERSHIP | VOLUNTEER | DONATE

 Kindergarten (1.25 hours) – April to June

 Discover the wonders of a world awakening to spring!
 Use all of your senses to experience the changing environment around you.
 See the shapes and colors, feel the textures, and smell the fragrances of the spring season.
-Standards: K.LS1.C 1.LS1.A 2.ESS1.C & B
+Standards: K.LS1.1 K.LS1.A K.ESS2.2 K.ESS3.1 K.PS3.1 1.LS1.A 2.ESS1.C & B

 Who Lives There?